Public Art and Exhibitions

 Celebrating public art

 We celebrate cultural history and creativity through our Public Art Program, Corporate Art Collection, and exhibitions at town facilities as outlined in the Visual Arts Policy.
-Roles and responsibilities for requesting and/or approving works are defined in the Public Art Procedure.
+Roles and responsibilities for requesting and/or approving works are defined in the Public Art Procedure and the Temporary Exhibitions Procedure.

 We maintain a Corporate Art Collection with works on display in many public meeting rooms and facilities.